A 9-volume, 12-hour investigation, ever further into the post-punk era.

 This also means that the scene is astoundingly deep.
 Sure, the top-shelf bands—Gang of Four, the Slits, Joy Division, the Fall—still reign supreme, but if you dig down to the 4th and 5th tier or beyond, you still find great songs—even bands whose entire catalogs are worth obsessing over.

 This series of podcasts grew to be far longer and far more important to me than originally intended.
 It traces back to the very beginning of my podcasting, when I was recycling mix-cd's.
-It maps my discovering more about the post-punk than I'd known of or heard before.
-So it charts, from beginning to end, my growing skills as a compiler, editor and curator, as well as my knowledge, depth and access to an ever deeperes well of obscure music.
+It maps my discovering more about post-punk than I'd known of or heard before.
+So it charts, from beginning to end, my growing skills as a compiler, editor and curator, as well as my knowledge, depth and access to an ever deeper well of obscure music.

 There were a few ground rules to each episode: